 - C. Sampling and Numeric Effluent Limits for Discharges to Water Bodies on the 303(d) List for Turbidity, Fine Sediment, or Phosphorus - 1.
 Permittees who discharge to segments of water bodies on the 303(d) list (Category 5) for turbidity, fine sediment, or phosphorus must conduct turbidity sampling in accordance with Special Condition S4.C.2 and comply with either of the numeric effluent limits noted in Table 5 below. - 2.
-As an alternative to the 25 NTUNTUs effluent limit noted in Table 5 below (applied at the point where stormwater [or authorized non-stormwater] is discharged off-site), Permittees may choose to comply with the surface water quality standard for turbidity.
-The standard is: no more than 5 NTUNTUs over background turbidity when the background turbidity is 50 NTUNTUs or less, or no more than a 10% increase in turbidity when the background turbidity is more than 50 NTUNTUs.
+As an alternative to the 25 NTU effluent limit noted in Table 5 below (applied at the point where stormwater [or authorized non-stormwater] is discharged off-site), permittees may choose to comply with the surface water quality standard for turbidity.
+The standard is: no more than 5 NTU over background turbidity when the background turbidity is 50 NTU or less, or no more than a 10% increase in turbidity when the background turbidity is more than 50 NTU.
 In order to use the water quality standard requirement, the sampling must take place at the following locations: - a.
 Background turbidity in the 303(d)-listed receiving water immediately upstream (upgradient) or outside the area of influence of the discharge. - b.
 Turbidity at the point of discharge into the 303(d)-listed receiving water, inside the area of influence of the discharge. - 3.
-Discharges that exceed the numeric effluent limit for turbidity constitute a violation of this permit.

-4. Permittees whose discharges exceed the numeric effluent limit shall sample
+Discharges that exceed the numeric effluent limit for turbidity constitute a violation of this permit. - 4.
+Permittees whose discharges exceed the numeric effluent limit shall sample discharges daily until the violation is corrected and comply with the non-compliance notification requirements in Special Condition S5.F.

-Table 5- Turbidity, Fine Sediment & Phosphorus Sampling and Limits for 303(d)-Listed Waters
+Table 5.
+Turbidity, Fine Sediment & Phosphorus Sampling and Limits for 303(d)-Listed Waters

-Parameter identified in 303(d) listing Parameter Sampled Unit Analytical Method Sampling Frequency Numeric Effluent Limit TurbidityFine SedimentPhosphorus Turbidity NTU SM2130 -or EPA180.1 Weekly, if discharging 25 NTUNTUS, at the point where stormwater is discharged from the site; OR In compliance with the surface water quality standard for turbidity (S8.C.42.a)
+Parameter identified in 303(d) listing Parameter Sampled Unit Analytical Method Sampling Frequency Numeric Effluent Limit TurbidityFine SedimentPhosphorus Turbidity NTU SM2130 or EPA180.1 Weekly, if discharging 25 NTU, at the point where stormwater is discharged from the site; OR In compliance with the surface water quality standard for turbidity (S8.C.1.a)